 Call for a free evaluation today!

 We are adhering to all social distancing rules and guidelines and are only allowing one customer in our locations at a time.
 We are sanitizing between customers and have a large plexiglass partition as added protection.
-You can reach us to schedule an appointment or find out our adjusted hours at 860-355-0191.
+We are accepting walk-ins at this time!
+For more information, you can reach us.
 We look forward to hearing from you!